marvintaylor-dev/marvintaylor-dev/README.md

 - 👋 Hi, I’m @marvintaylor-dev
-- 👀 I’m interested in learning everything I can in this world of tech!
+- 🌱 I'm interested in learning everything I can in this world of tech!

 <!---